Neurofeedback for Anxiety

 Multiple studies demonstrate neurofeedback's effectiveness for reducing anxiety symptoms.

-All biofeedback treatments resulted in reductions of trait anxiety and psychophysiologic symptoms.
-Improvements were maintained 6 weeks after treatment.
+All biofeedback treatments produced significant reductions in trait anxiety and psychophysiologic symptoms.
 Alpha-increase training also reduced heart rate reactivity to stressors.
+Improvements maintained at 6-week follow-up — suggesting lasting autonomic regulation, not just temporary relief.

-Effects of Neurofeedback on Patients with Psychiatric Disorders
+Effects of Neurofeedback on Patients with Anxiety and Other Psychiatric Disorders ↗

-Patients with anxiety disorders showed significant decreases in symptom severity.
-Improvements noted in depression, anxiety, self-esteem, and attention.
+Patients with anxiety disorders showed significant decreases in symptom severity alongside improvements in depression, self-esteem, and attention.
+Published in Applied Psychophysiology and Biofeedback.
+The broad improvement pattern suggests neurofeedback addresses shared regulatory circuits rather than just anxiety symptoms.

 Frequently Asked Questions